Toyota Corolla review - Reliability and safety

-Corolla build quality is excellent, along with a five-star safety rating
+Corolla build quality is excellent, while customers are impressed with top safety levels.

-The Toyota Corolla received a five-star Euro NCAP rating in 2019, with strong scores for adult and child occupant safety (95 and 84 percent, respectively).
-Pedestrian safety also fared well with a mark of 86 percent.
+The Toyota Corolla received a five-star Euro NCAP rating in 2019, with strong scores for adult and child occupant safety (95 and 84%, respectively).
+Pedestrian safety also fared well with a mark of 86%.
 There’s an impressive list of on-board safety equipment as standard, including automatic headlights, adaptive cruise control, reversing camera, lane departure warning and Toyota’s lane trace system, plus a driver attention alert system.

 Like all Toyota models, the Corolla comes as standard with a five-year, 100,000-mile warranty (with no mileage limit in the first year) that puts most of the three-year items offered by its rivals to shame.
 The Ford Focus comes with a three-year/60,000-mile warranty, for example – cover that the Volkswagen Golf matches.
 None come close to the seven-year, 100,000-mile warranty offered on the Kia Ceed, however.